01-edu/public/subjects/how-2-js/README.md

 You now just have to create a repository named `[[ROOT]]`, which will hold all your solutions for this piscine and just add your 2 generated files to it, we will start slow for now... 🐢

+### Recommendation

+Videos designed to give **hints** are assigned to each quest.
+It is strongly suggested to watch them as you go.